Index_Header

 AtmanCover

-Published in October 2020, "An Ätman visits planet Earth" is a science fiction story of a robotic person, Horatio, using a remarkable new form of energy to travel at just under the speed of light from his own planet to planet Earth 25 million years ago.
-By a system of 3-D printing Horatio regenerates his body every million years, so that he is able to study the evolution of earth from the time of the dinosaurs, through their destruction, followed by the evolution of mammals till the present day.
+Published in October 2020, "An Ätman visits planet Earth" is a science fiction story of a robotic person, Horatio, using a remarkable new form of energy to travel at just under the speed of light from his own planet to planet Earth 250 million years ago.
+Horatio studies the evolution of earth from the time of the dinosaurs, through their destruction, followed by the evolution of mammals till the present day.
 The history of evolution is accurately outlined and the achievements of homo sapiens are documented in the book.

 CLICK FOR MORE INFORMATION